rollentube/ctf-writeups/picoctf/README.md

 - cancri-sp
 - msfroggenerator2

+In total I got 4900/9300 points.
 Challanges that I have solved during the competition are marked bold and tagged as solved.
 Tasks that I solved after the tournament are simply linked to the writeup.

 ## picoCTF 2022
 I have not participated in this competition.
 The writeups are only reworkings on my part.